14 FAKTS INTERVIEW WITHMALIN LINNÉA

 Q: Could you tell us about your upcoming releases and plans for the year?

 I have around 10 tracks I’m currently working on and refining so they follow a cohesive musical direction.
-At the moment, I’m deciding whether to release them independently through Lúcido asa label—which would allow me to move on my own timeline—or to share them with an existing label and be part of a wider musical network.
+At the moment, I’m deciding whether to release them independently through Lúcido as a label, which would allow me to move on my own timeline, or to share them with an existing label and be part of a wider musical network.
+I’m also deciding whether or not I’ll use my own vocals or work with a few friends who are actual professional singers.

 Q: Can you share a fun fact about yourself that most of your listeners are probably unaware of?

-I’m convinced I was Brazilian in a past life—I picked up Brazilian Portuguese surprisingly easily after spending time there.
+I’m convinced I was Brazilian in a past life—I picked up Brazilian Portuguese surprisingly easily after spending time there and I always feel at home when I go back.
 Meanwhile, I studied French for six years in school and can still barely form a sentence.

 Malin Linnéa - Drama Radio Bar, CDMX